experientials/ziloo/Hardware/pinouts/SOUND_CONNECTOR.md

 The Sensors on these expansion triggers interrupt via EX_OH_nINT (GPIO1_IO0).
+The pins connect directly to the i.MX module.

 | Pin | Code       | Function   | Description               |
 |-----|------------|------------|---------------------------|